IMF pessimism + trade tensions = sickly stocks

 “Any upside for sterling in the near term may be limited,” said Capital Economics analyst Liam Peach.
 “Uncertainty would continue during the extended negotiations and there is no guarantee that it would last for only a short period of time.”

 There was demand too for the safe-haven yen with the Japanese currency last buying at 109.41 per dollar.
-The euro was near the floor of its recent trading range at $1.1358 EUR=.
-Against a basket of currencies, the dollar was barely changed at 96.393 .DXY.
+The euro was near the floor of its recent trading range at $1.1358.
+Against a basket of currencies, the dollar was barely changed at 96.393.

 Euro zone government bond yields also fell.
-Most 10-year yields were down two basis points on the day with Germany’s at 0.225 percent DE10YT=RR compared to Friday’s one-month high close to 0.28 percent.
+Most 10-year yields were down two basis points on the day with Germany’s at 0.225 percent compared to Friday’s one-month high close to 0.28 percent.

 The European Central Bank holds its first meeting of the year on Thursday.